SidharthMudgil/competitive-programming/ANDROID.md

 >
 > - **Started Service:** started using `startService` method and run even after closing the app.
 > - **Bound Service:** bind to an component lifecycle and stops when the component dies.

-### Foreground Service
-> Special type of services that have UI component that user can interact with.
+> - **Foreground Service:** Special type of services that have UI component that user can interact with.
 They shows notification to the user.

 ### Broadcast & BroadcastReceivers
 > system wide events occurs on android devices that are broadcasted to every apps.